-Urea is one of the products that kidneys remove from the blood supply.
+One of the products removed from the blood supply by kidneys is urea.
 When the kidneys fail to remove all of the urea, the urea breaks down into ammonia.
 Hence, the reason people with renal problems often have breath that smells like chemicals or ammonia breath.
-Additionally, kidney disease prevents the body from absorbing calcium properly.
-A lack of calcium can lead to bone loss, impacting the jaws and the bone around the teeth.
+Additionally, the body is unable to absorb calcium properly as a result of kidney disease.
+Lack of calcium can lead to bone loss, impacting the jaws and the bone around the teeth.

 Ammonia Breath Causes and Treatments

-Kidney disease is often the result of something else going on in the body, including other conditions.
+Often something else going on with the body, including some other illness, results in kidney disease.
 Some of the common causes of kidney disease are: